Ain al-Hilweh: 2008 clashes

 In March 2008, fighting broke out between members of the Fatah faction and the Islamist group Jund al-Sham.

 Influx of refugees from Syria

 The conditions in the camp have been exacerbated by an influx of previously Syrian-based Palestinian refugees, as a result of the Syrian Civil War.
 As a result of this influx, the camp's population has swelled from 70,000 to as much as 120,000.

 As of 2014, the camp suspected of being a popular destination for jihadist rebels fleeing neighbouring Syria, particularly after the Syrian Army, backed by the Shia Lebanese militia Hezbollah, regained control of Yabroud from the rebels in March 2014.

 Walling of camp

 In 2016 Lebanese authorities began constructing a concrete wall with watch towers around the camp.
 The wall has faced some criticism, being called "racist" by some and supposedly labeling residents as terrorists or islamists.
 As of May 2017 the wall construction is nearly complete.

+2023 clashes

+On July 30, 2023, fighting broke out inside the camp when gunmen tried to assassinate Islamist militant Mahmoud Khalil, killing a companion of his instead.
+Later, Islamist militants ambushed a Fatah military general in a parking lot, killing him and three bodyguards.
+Fighting continued the next day, with six more people being killed, bringing the death toll to eleven.
+More than 40 people were injured.
+A ceasefire was announced later in the day.
+More than 2,000 people left the camp amid the fighting.